Neural-Systems-at-UIO/VisuAlign/README.md

 VisuAlign is a stand-alone tool for user guided non-linear spatial registration (anchoring) of sectional image data, typically high resolution histological images, to a 3D reference atlas space after a first alignment with QuickNII has been performed.

+Currently VisuAlign supports the Allen Mouse Brain Atlas CCFv3, 2015 and 2017 and the Waxholm Space Atlas of the Spraque Dawley Rat v2, v3 and v4.

 # Download
 https://www.nitrc.org/frs/?group_id=1426